TIMcre/GPTO-Go/README.md

 ## How to Get Involved

 If you're interested in joining our efforts or learning more about the project, please reach out to us!
-You can express your interest by contacting us through GitHub or via email [insert email here].
+You can express your interest by contacting us through GitHub.

 We look forward to collaborating with you to bring GPTO-Go to fruition and make conversational AI accessible in low cell service environments.
 Thank you for your interest!